bean0616/test/README.md

 # Test Repo

-This is a repository for testing purpose.
+This is a repository created to test Github Flow.